RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 ## Predicting Song Popularity on Spotify

-**Project description:** Can we use a publicly available dataset on Spotify songs to create machine learning algorithms that can accurately predict song popularity on Spotify?
-This could be potentially insightful for new and upcoming artists trying to grow a business in the music industry.
+**Project description:** Can we use a publicly available dataset on Spotify songs to create machine learning models that can accurately predict song popularity on Spotify?
+In other words, Can we preditct what people like listening to the most?
-This can also answer the question “What do people like listening to the most?”.
 This is paramount for companies that want to make their advertisements more effective or want to appeal more to certain audiences.

 ### 1. Import and Clean data